Fall Term Schedule

 |

 This course covers the basic theory and experimental practice of spectroscopy in molecules and condensed matter.
-A general review of electromagnetic waves is followed by classical and quantum mechanical descriptions of the interaction between light and matter.
-These basic principles are then applied to vibrational and electronic spectroscopy.
-This course will also cover the principles of kinetic analysis in the context of time-resolved spectroscopies used to quantify the dynamics of photoexcited species.
-We will refer to examples from the literature to illustrate the experimental implementation and interpretation of advanced spectroscopic techniques.
-A strong background in quantum mechanics (CHEM 251 or equivalent) and a basic familiarity with chemical kinetics will be assumed as a prerequisite.
+A general review or electromagnetic waves is followed by classical and quantum mechanical descriptions of the interaction between light and matter, including time-dependent perturbation theory and derivations of selected rules.
+A strong background in quantum mechanics (CHEM 251 or equivalent) will be assumed as prerequisite.

 |